jdlib/JDBX/UserGuide.md

 All statement classes implement `java.io.AutoCloseable` so the typical pattern is to create and use them within a Java try-with-resources statement:

      Connection con = ...
-     try (StaticStmt pstmt = new StaticStmt(con) {
+     try (StaticStmt stmt = new StaticStmt(con) {
           ... // use the statement
      }

-## <a href="running-queries"></a>4.
+## <a name="queries"></a>4.
 Running SQL queries

-In JDBC executing a query returns a ResultSet.
-The most common task is to loop over the result set and extract values from the result rows and return them in appropriate form.
+In JDBC executing a query returns a result set.
+Given a result set you will loop over its rows, extract values from the rows and return the values in appropriate form.

 JDBX applies the builder pattern and functional programming to avoid most of the boilerplate code needed in JDBC.